alexbudmsft/dbgscript/docs/Reference.rst

 (i.e. starts with hypen (``-``)).
 If it is a filename, then this delimiter is unnecessary.

-``provider switches`` are switches specific to the provider.
+``provider-switches`` are switches specific to the provider.
 Each provider implements its own set of switches.
 Consult the documentation specific to the provider to see what switches it offers.